radgeek/feedwordpress/readme.txt

 = New Installations =

 1. Download the FeedWordPress installation package and extract the files on your computer.

 2. Create a new directory named `feedwordpress` in the `wp-content/plugins` directory of your WordPress installation.
 Use an FTP or SFTP client to upload the contents of your FeedWordPress archive to the new directory that you just created on your web host.

 3. Log in to the WordPress Dashboard and activate the FeedWordPress plugin.

 4. Once the plugin is activated, a new **Syndication** section should appear in your WordPress admin menu.
 Click here to add new syndicated feeds, set up configuration options, and determine how FeedWordPress will check for updates.
 For help, see the [FeedWordPress Quick Start][] page.

 [FeedWordPress Quick Start]: http://feedwordpress.radgeek.com/wiki/quick-start

 = Upgrades =

 To *upgrade* an existing installation of FeedWordPress to the most recent release:

 1. Download the FeedWordPress installation package and extract the files on your computer.

 2. Upload the new PHP files to `wp-content/plugins/feedwordpress`, overwriting any existing FeedWordPress files that are there.

 3. Log in to your WordPress administrative interface immediately in order to see whether there are any further tasks that you need to perform to complete the upgrade.

-4. Enjoy your newer and hotter installation of FeedWordPress
+4. Enjoy your newer and hotter installation of FeedWordPress!

 == Using and Customizing FeedWordPress ==

 FeedWordPress has many options which can be accessed through the WordPress Dashboard, and a lot of functionality accessible programmatically through WordPress templates or plugins.
 For further documentation of the ins and outs, see the documentation at the [FeedWordPress project homepage][].

   [FeedWordPress project homepage]: http://feedwordpress.radgeek.com/

+== Screenshots ==

+1. Syndicated Sites Settings
+2. Dashboard widget for Syndicated Sources
+3. Feed and Update Settings (single feed)
+4. Feed and Update Settings (defaults for all feeds)

 == Changelog ==